Neutrinomic/NTC/README.md

 The canister from which cycles come from is logged inside the mint transaction memo for accountability.

-## Get your canister address
+## Get your canister top-up address

 Use the method `get_account` https://dashboard.internetcomputer.org/canister/7ew52-sqaaa-aaaal-qsrda-cai

-Example canister proxy account: `7ew52-sqaaa-aaaal-qsrda-cai-37zkjwy.abcdebd801010a` Always starts with '7ew52-sqaaa-aaaal-qsrda-cai'
+Example canister top-up address: `7ew52-sqaaa-aaaal-qsrda-cai-37zkjwy.abcdebd801010a` Always starts with '7ew52-sqaaa-aaaal-qsrda-cai'

-## Topping up
+## Topping up ⚡🔋⚡

-When you send NTC to the given text ICRC account proxy, the NTC will be burned and the canister will receive cycles.
+When you send NTC to the given text ICRC top-up address, the NTC will be burned and the canister will receive cycles.

-The canister proxy account is permanent.
-You can publish it on your website for others to top up your canisters.
+The canister top-up address is permanent.
+You can publish it on your website for others to top up your canisters with a transaction from their wallets.

 The requests with most NTC gets processed first to prevent DoS attacks.
 Every 6 seconds the system processes 20 requests in parallel.
 Will be increased if needed.